mxmxmx/instant-kkrma/readme.md

 - "control" pcb tested and working

-- TD: ymf262, yac512 footprints might be a bit wider.
+- TD: ymf262, yac512 footprints might be a bit wider. firmware etc.

-- teensy 3.x isn't all that suitable ... (= stm32f4 / something with more pins would have made things easier; and why then use a yahama chip ...)
+- teensy 3.x isn't all that suitable ... (= stm32f4 / something with more pins would have made things easier; and why use a yahama chip ... ?)